Updated March 20, 2014

 Q) What will I receive as a benefit if I'm an LTD member and become disabled?

-A) Effective July 1, 2011, you will receive 55% of your earnings up to a maximum of $10,000 per month on a tax free basis.
+A) You will receive 55% of your earnings up to a maximum of $10,000 per month on a tax free basis.
 The benefit will be offset by other income sources, such as Social Security Disability and Worker's Compensation.

 Q) What if my other income offsets result in a zero dollar benefit?